1f0rg0r/1f0rg0r/README.md

 BTWBTWBTW if i interact w u i probably think ur cool but it might take a little to consider u a friend so keep that in mind ^^,

+> _The fox approached the tree
+where the bird was perched delighted in his nest **"Brother Crow, don't you remember me?
+It's your old friend Fox with a humble request;
+If you could share just a modest piece, seeing as I distracted that awful man"**
+This failed to persuade the crow in the least so the fox rethought his plan_